Liquor licence types

 Risk classification: low

-This authority lets you sell alcohol to guests staying at your accommodation to drink on or off the premises.
+This authority lets you sell alcohol to guests staying at your accommodation to drink on the premises.

 Standard days and hours of operation are: